danipenaperez/spring-boot-flowed-routing/README.md

 ```

+For now you application has the default Greeting service created, all request through inteface will be managed by DefaultGreetingService

 **After few days Product Owner wants** that Greeting message for users that first username letter is "A" will receive a "you are amazing {username}" message.

 It is easy, simple create new GreetingService implementation with **@RoutedComponent** and write a SpelCondition that checks for userName first letter matchs with "A".